Pretreatment Consultations for Head and Neck Cancer

 Author: OncoLink Team

-There are many steps to take before treatment can begin for head and neck cancer.
-This is one type of cancer where multidisciplinary treatment is very important.
-This means you will have providers from many different specialties involved in your care.
-Many of these providers will see and evaluate you before you start cancer treatment.
+There are many steps to take before treatment can start for head and neck cancer.
+With this type of cancer, multidisciplinary treatment is very important.
+This means you will work with providers from many different specialties.
+Many of these providers will see and evaluate you before you start treatment.

-It can be a challenge to manage all of these appointments and understand all they have to say.
-Take someone (or two) with you to your appointments.
-Be sure you bring someone who can listen without being emotional, take good notes, and help you remember what was said after the appointments.
+It can be hard to manage all of these appointments and absorb all that is being told to you.
+Take someone (or two people) with you to your appointments.
+Bring someone who can listen without being emotional, take good notes, and help you remember what was said after the appointments.

-You may be asked to see some or all of the following members of the interdisciplinary team before starting treatment:
+You may be asked to see some or all of these specialties before starting treatment:

 • Surgical Oncology: Care team that performs surgery and manages recovery from surgery.

-• Radiation Oncology: Care team that plans and administers radiation therapy.
+• Radiation Oncology: Care team that plans and gives radiation therapy.

 • Medical Oncology: Care team that manages chemotherapy and other medications to treat the cancer.